wolfv6/keybrd/README.md

 <!-- todo after teensy LC bb, copy and remove annotations from keybrd_single-layer_2_annotated.ino -->
 A [minimal keybrd sketch](tutorials/keybrd_2_single-layer_annotated/keybrd_2_single-layer_annotated.ino). has about 50 lines of code and runs on a 4-key keyboard.
-It runs on a breadboard with rows, columns, and diodes just like the big keyboards.
+It runs on a breadboard and has rows, columns, and diodes just like the big keyboards.
 The sketch is small because the keybrd library takes care of the low-level details.

 The keybrd tutorial 1 shows how to make a breadboard keyboard.